ebi-uniprot/uniprot-manual/help/proteomics.md

 and the [Protein existence level](https://www.uniprot.org/help/protein_existence) is set to 'Experimental evidence at protein level'.
 PTM annotations are attributed the evidence [Combined sources](https://www.uniprot.org/help/evidences#ECO:0007744) (e.g. [Modified residues](https://www.uniprot.org/uniprotkb?query=%28%28ft_mod_res%3A%2A%29%20AND%20%28ftev_mod_res%3AECO_0007744%29%29), [Cross-links](https://www.uniprot.org/uniprotkb?query=%28%28ft_crosslnk%3A%2A%29%20AND%20%28ftev_crosslnk%3AECO_0007744%29%29), [Signal](https://www.uniprot.org/uniprotkb?query=%28%28ft_signal%3A%2A%29%20AND%20%28ftev_signal%3AECO_0007744%29%29), [Initiator methionine](https://www.uniprot.org/uniprotkb?query=%28%28ft_init_met%3A%2A%29%20AND%20%28ftev_init_met%3AECO_0007744%29%29), [Transit peptide](https://www.uniprot.org/uniprotkb?query=%28%28ft_transit%3A%2A%29%20AND%20%28ftev_transit%3AECO_0007744%29%29) etc).

+# 3. Human Proteome Project

-# 3. Post-translational modification (PTM) data derived from large scale mass spectrometry (MS) datasets
+# 4. Post-translational modification (PTM) data derived from large scale mass spectrometry (MS) datasets

 UniProt also facilitates the curation of post-translation modification enriched large scale proteomics datasets, this data is imported into both SwissProt and TrEMBL entries, however does not affect protein evidence values or keywords.
 Post-translational modified peptide data is available to view in the PTM/Processing section of protein entry pages and in the feature viewer under 'PTM modified residue (large scale data)' and 'Proteomics PTM-containing peptides'.